cosmicishan/Anamoly-Detection/README.md

 <h1>Overview</h1>
-The objective of this project is to create a machine learning model capable of precisely detecting fraudulent transactions.
-By utilizing a dataset comprising both legitimate and fraudulent transactions, we aim to train a machine learning algorithm to identify patterns and characteristics indicative of fraudulent activities.
+The objective of this project is to create a machine-learning model capable of precisely detecting fraudulent transactions.
+By utilizing a dataset comprising both legitimate and fraudulent transactions, we aim to train a machine-learning algorithm to identify patterns and characteristics indicative of fraudulent activities.
 The developed fraud detection model is designed to recognize and flag suspicious transactions, contributing to a more secure financial environment.

 <h2>Table of Content</h2>
 <ol>
 <li>Project Background</li>
+<li>Data Download</li>
 <li>Dataset Description</li>
 <li>Data Preprocessing</li>
 <li>Exploratory Data Analysis</li>